diegoasanch/RGB-Controller/README.md

 ```

 The script will create a `build/bin` directory and place the binary in it.
-The binary will be named `<version_number.bin` and can be uploaded to the microcontroller using the `arduino-cli` tool.
+The binary will be named `<version_number.bin` and can be uploaded to the micro controller using the `arduino-cli` tool.

 ### Uploading the binary

-There are two ways to upload the binary to the microcontroller:
+There are two ways to upload the binary to the micro controller:

 1. Using the `arduino-cli` tool: required for first time upload.
 2. Via Over The Air (OTA) update: can be used for subsequent updates, requires the board to already have the sketch on board and connected to your local network.